elcproooo/netlogo-actions/README.md

 Currently, the repository includes only the [`setup-netlogo`](setup/action.yaml) action, which installs NetLogo on the runner machine.

 Along with `setup-netlogo`, a series of [workflows examples](.github/workflows) are provided to demonstrate how to use the action in practice.
-See the [Usage](#usage) section below for more details about them.
+See the [Usage](#usage) section below for more details.

 > If you find this project useful, please consider giving it a star! &nbsp; [![GitHub Repository Stars](https://img.shields.io/github/stars/danielvartan/netlogo-actions)](https://github.com/danielvartan/netlogo-actions/)